 I eventually settled on a concept with a curvature, as a way to manage loading better.
-I could not decide on the right way to store the books initially, but decided to use the space under the sear for this.
+I could not decide on the right way to store the books initially, but decided to use the space under the seat for this.

 As an Onshape buff, I designed Nọrọ using the software.
 The image below is of the original design from 2019.

 One thing I added here is two variables: thickness of the material and fit.